ibm-cloud-docs/vpc/snapshots_vpc_about.md

 ### Access management tags for {{site.data.keyword.block_storage_is_short}} snapshots
 {: #snapshots-about-mgt-tags}

 You can use access management tags to organize access control by creating flexible resource groupings, enabling your storage resources to grow without requiring updates to {{site.data.keyword.iamshort}} (IAM) policies.
-You create access management tags in IAM or with the Global Search and Tagging API, and then [add them to new or existing snapshots](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=ui#snapshots-vpc-add-tags-ui).
+You can create access management tags in IAM or with the Global Search and Tagging API, and then [add them to new or existing snapshots](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=ui#snapshots-vpc-add-tags-ui).

 For more information about managing tags for your account, see [Working with tags](/docs/account?topic=account-tag&interface=ui).